Station usage in North Yorkshire

 This is a list of railway stations in North Yorkshire, with estimated usage figures gathered from data collected by the Office of Rail and Road (ORR).
-As of May 2020, there are 58 stations located within the North Yorkshire, from which around 21.27 million passenger journeys were made during 2018–19.
+As of May 2020, there are 58 stations located within North Yorkshire, from which around 23.69 million passenger journeys were made during 2024-2025.
 There are 48 stations within the area covered by North Yorkshire Council.